Lynch Fragments: Reception and analysis

 John Yau wrote in Hyperallergic that the early works from the series retained their visual power long after they were first shown and "have gained in resonance over time because they point to the physical pain and constraints that humans have had to endure throughout history."
 Writing in 2015 in Sculpture magazine, critic Joan Pachner said the series "retains its urgently relevant voice", adding that, "With metaphors that extend out into a broader commentary about African and American cultural intersections and race relations, his achievement is a mature and profound synthesis."
 Similarly, critic Ciarán Finlayson wrote in 2021 in Artforum that the works "have a brilliant transversal quality" and that "their idiom, developed over the past six decades, has lost none of its disquieting contemporaneity over time."
 Conversely, in frieze magazine, critic Morgan Quaintance argued that "the powerful affects these associations once provoked are now dampened by the spectator's historical distance" from the civil rights movement and struggles of the 1960s and 1970s, although Quaintance added: "Perhaps it's unfair to demand Edwards's work stand up to the strange and insidious world of contemporary metropolitan racism".

+In 2026, ARTnews named the first work from the series the 18th best artwork about the United States.
+The same year, T: The New York Times Style Magazine included the series on its list of the 25 most important sculptures since 1945.